 If you add the milk to the eggs when it is too hot, you will most likely scramble the eggs, so allow to cool a little

-2. Separate egg yolks and in a large bowl, add the dry ingredients and whisk until combined.
+2. Separate egg yolks and in a large bowl,

 At this stage, you can add different flavorings if you wish, e.g. 2 Tablespoons Cocoa powder, or 1 teaspoon lemon or almond essence.